Emesis Blue: Plot

-Soldier is interviewed by a BLU agent, who instructs him to stay quiet about the events that previously unfolded.
-At Archibald's funeral, attended by the rival brothers Blutarch and Redmond Mann, CEOs of BLU and RED, Spy gives a cover story of Ludwig murdering Archibald and committing suicide, installing himself as Archibald's successor.
-A resurrected Ludwig suddenly rises from Archibald's supposed coffin and shoots Spy, battling his way out.
+Soldier is interviewed by Agent Stemmons, a CIA agent, who instructs him to stay quiet about the events that unfolded.
+At Archibald's funeral, attended by the rival brothers Blutarch and Redmond Mann, CEOs of BLU and RED, Murneau gives a cover story of Ludwig murdering Archibald and committing suicide, installing himself as Archibald's successor.
+A resurrected Ludwig suddenly rises from Archibald's supposed coffin and shoots Murneau, battling his way out.
 Soldier defects and hands Ludwig the briefcase, helping fight off the Mann brothers' bodyguards and BLU mercenaries.
-The mysterious plague doctor watches through the chaos.
-Soldier kills a wounded Blutarch and Ludwig escapes the police in an ambulance, running over Redmond in the chaos, only to die in a car crash outside the city.
-He meets Archibald, Jeremy, and Dell in purgatory.
-Additionally, the Jules Archibald Foundation is seen in a newspaper to be under investigation for its crimes by the authorities.
-The film ends with Ludwig emerging out of the flaming Respawn Machine in the burning Conagher Slaughterhouse.
+Soldier kills a wounded Blutarch while Ludwig escapes the police in an ambulance, running over Redmond in the chaos, only to die in a car crash outside the city.
+He meets Archibald, Jeremy, and Dell in purgatory before emerging from the flaming Respawn Machine in the burning Conagher Slaughterhouse.